telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 ### Using the Predefined Actions in Rule Builder

-The **Actions** drop-down in the **Rules Builder** provides predefined options with a descriptive name of the simulated response.
+The **Return Predefined Response** action in the **Rules Builder** provides predefined options with descriptive names for the simulated response.

 ![Example for using the predefined responses](../images/kb/dat-files/predefined-responses.png)

-The content of each predefined options is as follows:
+The content of each predefined option is as follows:

 * `200 OK (HTML)`